 Similarly, many design engineers also massively benefit from the ability to pick the best simulation method from a variety of options for their particular engineering challenge, their expectation in terms of accuracy and time to solution, yet using one single software.
 With Simcenter STAR-CCM+ 2021.3 we extended the breadth of choices for bulk material simulations with Meshfree DEM.
 A method that significantly reduces the time to set up particle flow simulation in cases without explicit coupling to CFD.
 Geometry preparation and volume meshing are not part of the meshfree workflow which also reduces the opportunity for set-up error.
 Meshfree DEM simulation with the complex motion of geometry parts runs on average 5x faster compared to the equivalent simulation using mesh-based workflow.
 And if the fluid impact becomes a relevant factor, we got you covered with a coupled mesh-based approach.

 My daughter got her test results within two days, still in time before the flight.
 Meanwhile, she happily arrived in Toronto, Canada, and settled in her dorm.
 Triggered by our joint experience at the clinic I decided to run a hypothetical simulation of viruses interacting with the cell membrane.
 This also turned out to be a good opportunity to find out how Meshfree DEM could be used with solid stress analysis.
-And while it may not yet be ready to help to fight the pandemic it definitely shortens the time waiting for the Simcenter STAR-CCM+ 2021.3 release and, more importantly, my daughter to come back home for holidays and study breaks.
+And while it may not yet be ready to help to fight the pandemic it definitely shortens the time waiting for my daughter to come back home for holidays and study breaks.